sizeof-dario/termgi/code/colour/README.md

 <ins>If you try to use a colour on a terminal that doesn't support it</ins>, nothing bad will happen anyway, <ins>it will</ins> just
 <ins>get approximated by its closest supported colour</ins>.

-The following sections will discuss the abovementioned sets.
+The following subsections will discuss the abovementioned sets.
 If you are interested in the details behind the implementation, know that the _change-colour-commands_ are implemented via [ANSI escape sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797).

 ### The 8 colours set